 FOR THE SAKE OF THE CHILDREN

-For the Sake of the Children explores the legacy of Japanese-American internment, its impact on current generations who are descendants of families who were incarcerated, and the complex interplay of culture, racial prejudice, history, and inter-generational differences.
+For the Sake of the Children explores the legacy of Japanese-American incarceration, its impact on current generations who are descendants of families who were imprisoned, and the complex interplay of culture, racial prejudice, history, and inter-generational differences.
+Password:: Children

 COLORADO RIVER INDIAN TRIBES (CRIT) Film Festival